 Federal Republic of Germany

-EU Blue Card (Germany) fees
+EU Blue Card (Germany): government fee breakdown

 The EU Blue Card in Germany costs roughly €185 in government fees for a single applicant — one of the cheapest skilled-worker routes in the OECD.